maziac/DeZog/documentation/Usage.md

 ![](images/zsim_cpu_load.jpg)
 - "vsyncInterrupt": Default is false.
 Enable it if you use zsim to emulate a ZX Spectrum.
 If enabled an interrupt is generated after ca. 20ms (this assumes a CPU clock of 3.5MHz).
 - "cpuFrequency": The CPU frequency is only used for output.
 I.e. when the t-states are printed there is also a printout of the correspondent time.
 This is calculated via the CPU frequency here.
 It does not affect in any way the simulation speed.
+- "displayFrequency": The update frequency of the simulator view in Hz.
+Defaults to 10Hz.
 - "customCode": This enables the custom code to run inside the simulator, e.g. to simulate additional ports.
 See [zsimPeripherals.md](https://github.com/maziac/DeZog/blob/master/documentation/zsimPeripherals.md) for more details.